RipDevil/RipDevil/README.md

 _My name is Mark and I am a javascript enthusiast._

-Currently working at Digital Nomads.
+Currently working at Yandex.
 After work I love to code something – pet projects are:
 - :fire: [FUQ](https://github.com/RipDevil/client-FUQs)
 - :tomato: [Tomnato](https://www.tomnato.ru/) - my personal webpage with articles and my info
 - :white_large_square: [happy-squares](https://github.com/RipDevil/happy-squares) - a fun project which allows you to see your git progress in a project